fedhere/PyBOOT/README.md

 **Day 1**
 - What is a variable and native python variables
 - Lists and Strings: simple variable containers
-- Arrays and Dictionary: more complex variable containtes
+- Arrays and Dictionary: more complex variable containers
 - Control Flow: if, else, and elif statements
 - Loops
 - Functions
 - Reading in files and working with Pandas
 - Simple math with Numpy
 - Visualizing data with Matplotlib

 **Day 2**